 What is PRA-CRD4/CORD1?

-Test Results
+Explanation of Test Results

-PRA-crd4/cord1 is an autosomal recessive disease.
+PRA-crd4/cord1 is an autosomal recessive disease with incomplete penetrance.

 Samples are then sent to the University of Missouri College of Veterinary Medicine where the samples will be processed by the Small Animal Molecular Genetics Lab.
 Results will be forwarded to the OFA, and the OFA will issue the resulting report to the owner.